Is the Mission Lane Visa worth it?

 You’re not interested in perks or rewards

 While most people love getting rewards for using their credit cards, not everyone does.
+You need to spend money to earn credit card rewards, which could mean spending more than you can afford to pay off.
 If you want a credit card just to build your credit, you might find the Mission Lane Visa fits the bill perfectly.

 You want to increase your credit limit over time

 The Mission Lane Visa might start you off with a low credit limit (the minimum is $300), but you’ll get a real shot at increasing that limit if you make on-time monthly payments for seven months.
 While that’s helpful, the Mission Lane Visa is far from the only lender that offers this opportunity.